 “Recommended for you”: Why Netflix’s rating system needs to go

 The streaming behemoth’s explanation for the change was that the former five-star system confused the heck out of people.
 And this isn’t untrue – instead of the stars representing how other subscribers had rated the film, they were in fact Netflix’s prediction of what you’d rate that film or show depending on your viewing habits.
 A lot of people didn’t just get the memo.

 This became an issue as many users didn’t bother rating the titles as they thought they were just a drop in the ocean of Netflix’s overall reviews – subscribers didn’t understand that the more they rated a show or film, the better Netflix would get at understanding and therefore suggesting content that was catered to their tastes.

 Thumbs down for the new system

-While this was an issue for Netflix and its subscribers, the streamer made a giant misstep by replacing a confusing system with an even more confusing one – the thumbs up, thumbs down algorithm which is combined with a percentage match that Johnson claims reinforces the idea that these recommendations are personalized.
+While this was an issue for Netflix and its subscribers, the streamer made a giant misstep by replacing a confusing system with an even more confusing one – the thumbs up, thumbs down algorithm which is combined with a percentage match that Johnson claims reinforces the idea that “recommended for you” means personalized.
 So all users have to do is give something a thumbs up or down and Netflix would learn from your ratings.

 That was the idea, anyway.
-However, in addition to the issues like the fact that titles with thumbs down keep popping up in our suggested lists, the problem is how inaccurate Netflix is at predicting what its users like.
+However, in addition to the issues like the fact that titles with thumbs down keep popping up in our suggested lists, the problem is how inaccurate Netflix is at predicting what its users want to be recommended.
 (We’re absolutely sure we don’t want to watch Disjointed, even if it is apparently a 98% match to our “tastes”.)

 The streamer’s inaccuracy in predicting what we do and do not like likely also stems from the lack of range.
 Even with the five-star system it was difficult.
 But with a simple thumbs up or thumbs down, users have no choice but to rate a TV show or film “I absolutely loved it to bits” or “This is a steaming sh**heap.”